Email Composer, the Drag-and-Drop Template Builder

 Auto Append Link Parameters

 To change the utm_medium parameter or to add new utm parameters for Google Analytics tracking, use the Auto Append Link Parameters field.
 Write the new or current parameter with its value.
 For example,

 Set team permissions from this tab.
 Select your team or teams from the dropdown menu to give them access to your template.

 Note: You must save your template to confirm the changes.
 If you do not save your template, the team permissions will not be applied.

 Email creation and editing is divided into two main areas.
 The Canvas, where you will drag and drop content and structural elements to view the progression of your email’s design, and the Configuration panel where the drag-and-drop options and their properties live.

-The Configuration panel has three tabs to help control the appearance of your email: Structure, Content, and Body.
+The Configuration panel has three tabs to help control the appearance of your email: Content, Rows, and Settings.

-On the Body tab, you can set global properties for your email.
+On the Settings tab, you can set global properties for your email.

 - Content area width – Set the width, in pixels, for your email’s body.
 This is a fixed width and only applies to desktop.
 When viewed on a mobile device, your structure is converted to a single column that matches the width of the user’s device.

 - Background color – Set a default color to apply to the background of your email.
 Choose transparent to not set a color.